celiacouson/personal_EWC_drafts/drafted signatory rights rulebook.md

 ### 1.3 Goal of the Signatory Rights attestation

-The goal of the Signatory Rights attestation is to identify with no possible doubt the legal or natural person, registered in the National Business Registry, who have a full signatory right defined by national law to engage a company.
+The goal of the Signatory Rights attestation is to clearly identify the legal or natural person, registered in the National Business Registry, who has full signatory right defined by national law to engage a company.
 This attestation does not allow any limitation of this right, except the possible necessity to act jointly with another Signatory in order to engage the company.
 This unique rule is not used in EWC and will only allow signatory to act alone.
 ### 1.4 Key words

 This document uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in [RFC 2119], i.e., to indicate requirements, recommendations and options specified in this document.